Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 **I recommend doing this in the history file of a country `common/history/countries`**

 ## Custom Progress Bar Colors
+> **NOTE**  These custom colors still work, but have been superceded by a [more advanced progress bar framework](/docs/Progress_bars.md).

 This works by setting specific variables in the journal entry scope.
 These will change which progress bar is displayed.
 Currently, the following variables are used:
 - `com_double_bad_gold_marker` -- replaces the journal entry marker in double_sided_bad with the marker from double_sided_gold
 - `com_double_bad_white_bar` -- replaced double_sided_bad with white_progressbar_horizontal
 - `com_double_bad_gold_bar` -- replaced double_sided_bad with gold_progressbar_horizontal
 - `com_bear_spray_applied` -- removes the bear and lion icons from double_sided_gold and resizes the progress bar

+## Wrap Journal Modifiers

+This works by setting the variable `com_flex_je_modifiers` in the journal entry scope.
+This causes the journal modifiers to wrap in lines of 5.
+Now, up to 15 modifiers looks fine and doesn't just cross the screen.

 ## Sidebar Button